aryasagar4/Transforming-Talent-Acquisition-with-AI-/README.md

+AI POWERED TALENT ACQUISITION
 As Jade continues to expand its business, our Talent Acquisition (TA) process must evolve to keep pace.
 Traditionally, the TA process has been manual, tedious, and inefficient — resulting in lost productivity and delays in hiring the right talent.
-This project leverages Workato Genie, Slack, and Agentic AI (powered by Anthropic Claude) to build a next-generation TA assistant that automates repetitive workflows, ensures consistency, and provides actionable insights.
+This project leverages Workato Genie(powered by Anthropic Claude), Slack and Google Suite to build a next-generation TA assistant that automates repetitive workflows, ensures consistency, and provides actionable insights.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **Introduction**